Search This Blog

-He was convinced that education was life’s key and that people should have access to information for self-education.
+For Carnegie, education was life’s key.
+He believed that all people should have access to information for self-education.
 In this regard, he established the first Carnegie Library in his hometown in Scotland in 1881.

 The first Carnegie Library in the United States was built in Braddock, Pennsylvania in 1889.
 Curt Teich postcard A23659 (1911).